spullara/mustache.java/TESTING.md

   1. Ensure that each element of the 'partials' hash (if it exists) is stored in a place where the interpreter will look for it.

+  2. If your implementation will not support lambdas, feel free to skip over the optional '~lambdas.yml' file.

-  2. If your implementation supports lambdas, ensure that each member of 'data' tagged with '!code' is properly processed into a language-specific lambda reference.
+  2.1.
+If your implementation will support lambdas, ensure that each member of
+       'data' tagged with '!code' is properly processed into a language- specific lambda reference.

       *   e.g. Given this YAML data hash: